40692317/expense-splitter/README.md

-A simple web app to split shared expenses between friends and see who owes who.
+A small Python app that splits shared costs between a group of people and works out who owes who.

-\## What it does

-\- Add people to a group

-\- Log who paid for what, and how much

-\- Automatically calculates each person's fair share

-\- Shows who owes money and who should be paid back
+I built this after getting tired of doing this math manually whenever a group of us split a bill, rent, or a trip.
+You add people, log who paid for what, and it tells you the fairest way to settle up.

-\## Built with
+Built with Python and Streamlit.

-\- Python

-\- Streamlit

-\## How to run it
+\*\*To run it locally:\*\*

-1\.
-Install requirements: `pip install streamlit`

-2\.
-Run: `streamlit run app.py`

-\## Why I built this

-I wanted a simple, practical tool for a real problem — splitting costs fairly between a group of people — while practicing Python.